Sweeping conquests test US hopes of more moderate Taliban - NewsBreak

 The United States is ending its nearly 20-year combat mission in Afghanistan on Aug.
 31 under a deal that President Donald Trump signed with the Taliban in 2020.
 The U.S. invasion beginning in October 2001 broke up the Afghanistan-based al-Qaida that had plotted the Sept.
 11 attacks.
 It overthrew, with Afghan allies, the Taliban government that had refused to surrender Osama bin Laden.

 Only Pakistan, Saudi Arabia and the United Arab Emirates recognized the old Taliban government.
-The inward-looking rulers enforced the strictest interpretation of Islamic law.
-They banned singing, kite-flying and watching TV, and staged public hangings at Kabul's main sports stadium.
+The inward-looking rulers enforced the strictest interpretation of Islamic law, including banning entertainment like singing and watching TV.
+They staged public hangings at Kabul's main sports stadium.

 Then-Taliban ruler Mullah Mohammed Omar made a gesture to the international community before 9/11 by ending cultivation of heroin poppies, something U.N. officials verified.
 But Omar told his ruling council he thought there was nothing his government could to do end international condemnation.